Bokoblin/EIRBS6-PAP2-Carcassonne/README.md

-make build   #To build the project make test    #To build and start the tests make vtest   #To build and start the tests with valgrind check make install #To install the project in /install make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required)
+make build   #To build the project make test    #To build and start the tests make vtest   #To build and start the tests with valgrind check make ctest   #To build and start the tests with coverage make install #To install the project in /install make clean   #To remove objects files, executables and installation make run     #To run program once installed (make install before required)